vmimicrobiome/vmimicrobiome.github.io/index.md

 ## Welcome to the VMI Microbiome Boot Camp II Preview!

-**This page will help prepare you for the VMI Microbiome Boot Camp II on Friday,February 26**
+**This page will help prepare you for the VMI Microbiome Boot Camp II on Friday, February 26**

 ![Microbiome1](https://media.nature.com/w700/magazine-assets/d41586-020-00193-3/d41586-020-00193-3_17582910.jpg)